 All student organizations must complete the annual recognition process by the fall recognition deadline to remain active.
-Late paperwork and/or missing the Student Org Summit may result in a budget reduction.
+Late paperwork and/or missing components may result in a budget reduction.

 New Student Organizations

 New student organizations may submit an application at anytime, but must meet the fall deadline to apply for SUF funds.

 Organizations must adhere to the following minimum requirements throughout the entire academic year in order to exist as a recognized student organization at the University of Wisconsin-Superior.
 These requirements are set and governed by the UW System in accordance with Financial Paper 50, UW-Superior Student Involvement, & UW-Superior Student Government Association.